 Your question may be confusing differing probate procedures for sales.
 If the administrator has the right authority, and the sale does not go through, you may be able to recover damages from the estate.
 You need a consultation with a probate/real estate attorney.

 Military Lawyer confirmed estate under 100K didn't need probate.
 I'm the sole heir, 3 siblings, will distribute when process complete.
 Trustee says after the auction, their might be excess money available for the heirs.
-Trustee says "since there was no probate please submit the proper probate...
+Trustee says "since there was no probate please submit the...
 Read more »

 I never gave the house to my grandma.
 But i see a doc filed saying i transfer to her.
 I need help.
 Theres a deadline.
 What do i do first to stop or hold disbursement of funds.
 Court has surplus funds right now Looks like my uncle filed grandmas probate saying hes next of kin He also filed claim to...
 Read more »

 He filed foreclosure, and refused to sell it to me as a short sale. i had a paper indicated purchasing half share.what should i do to? how can i convince the bank to sell it to me as short sale? what are my rights in that case?

 Banks typically must approve short sales.
 It depends on the terms of your agreement with the owner, and whether you recorded any sale of the home in your name.
 More details are necessary to provide a professional analysis of your issue.
 The best first step is an Initial Consultation with an...Read more »